Alternating hemiplegia of childhood: Flunarizine

 The most common drug used to treat AHC is flunarizine.
 Flunarizine functions by acting as a calcium channel blocker.
 Other drugs, in order of frequency of use are benzodiazepines, carbamazapine, barbiturates, and valproic acid.
 Flunarizine is prescribed for the purpose of reducing the severity of AHC attacks and the number of episodes, though it rarely stops attacks altogether.
 Minimizing the attacks may help reduce damage to the body from hemiplegic attacks and improve long-term outcomes as far as mental and physical disabilities are concerned.

 Experts differ in their confidence in flunarizine's effectiveness.
 Some studies have found it to be very effective in reducing the duration, severity, and frequency of hemiplegic attacks.
 It is generally considered the best treatment available, but this drug is thought by some to be of little benefit to AHC patients.
-Many patients suffer adverse effects without seeing any improvement.
+Many affected people experience adverse effects without seeing any improvement.
 Flunarizine also causes problems because it is difficult for patients to obtain, as it is not readily available in the United States.

 Sodium oxybate

-In 2009 through 2011 clinical research at the University of Utah investigated whether sodium oxybate, also known as Gamma-Hydroxybutyric acid is an effective treatment for AHC.
+In 2009 through 2011 clinical research at the University of Utah investigated whether sodium oxybate, also known as gamma-hydroxybutyric acid is an effective treatment for AHC.
 Thus far, only a small number of patients have been sampled, and no conclusive results are yet available.
 While some success has been had thus far with the drug, AHC patients have been known to respond well initially to other drugs, but then the effectiveness will decline over time.
 Currently, sodium oxybate is used as a narcolepsy-cataplexy treatment, though in the past it has been used controversially in nutritional supplements.
 This drug was chosen to test because of a possible link between the causes of narcolepsy-cataplexy and AHC.